ceph/ceph/doc/man/8/ceph.rst

 	ceph mon getmap {<int[0-]>}

-Subcommand ``enable_stretch_mode`` enables stretch mode, changing the peering rules and failure handling on all pools with <tiebreaker_mon> as the tiebreaker and setting <dividing_bucket> locations as the units for stretching across.
+Subcommand ``enable_stretch_mode`` enables stretch mode, changing the peering rules and failure handling on all pools.
+For a given PG to successfully peer and be marked active, min_size replicas will now need to be active under all (currently two) CRUSH buckets of type <dividing_bucket>.

+`tiebreaker_mon` is the tiebreaker mon to use if a network split happens.

+`dividing_bucket` is the bucket type to set for locations for stretching across.
+This will typically be datacenter or other CRUSH hierarchy bucket type that denotes physically or logically distant subdivisions.

-Pools' CRUSH rule will be changed to <new_crush_rule> as well.
+`new_crush_rule` will be set as CRUSH rule for all pools.

 Usage::